yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 **Complete the `AllCommunitiesPage` component**

 In `./client/src/components/main/communities/allCommunitiesPage/index.tsx`, we've defined a component to display all communities.
 Update the component to use the `useAllCommunitiesPage` hook.
-Remove the state management logic and use the hook's returned values.
+Implement state management using the `useAllCommunitiesPage` hook.

 **Create `useCommunityCard` custom hook**